Mental Health and Wellbeing

 They show the local support available to children and young people around emotional and mental health and wellbeing.

 ACTION FOR CHILDREN

 Action for Children deliver an emotional health and wellbeing service.
-They are there to help children and young people through dificult times.
-They also accept referrrals from children, parents and carers.
+They are there to help children and young people through difficult times.
+They also accept referrals from children, parents and carers.